I cannot get the radio to talk to the computer

 CommTest is a free program to help with checking communication between the radio and the PC.
 It is available on the Download page of the author's web site.
 This screenshot shows the communication from a radio after power on and then off.
 In this instance Com 10 is present on the PC.
 Note that the last messages show that the radio is connected to Com 10.
 This is an image of testing a UK model FT-818ND.
 The Com port that shows traffic when you power the radio on/off is the one to specify in the program.

 If your PC does not have a serial port then you can either use a USB to serial adapter and connect a 9-pin programming cable, or use a programming cable that directly plugs into a USB socket.

-Be aware that these USB to serial adapters and programming cables that plug directly into a USB port will be assigned a different Com port number by the operating system for each USB socket that you plug into.
-You will have to change the Com port number in the program if you use a different USB socket otherwise you will get an error when trying to read/write the radio.
+Be aware that these USB to serial adapters and programming cables that plug directly into a USB port may be assigned a different Com port number by the operating system for each USB socket that you plug into.
+You might have to change the Com port number in the program if you use a different USB socket otherwise you will get an error when trying to read/write the radio.

 To determine the correct Com port number do the following:

 1. with the USB cable/adapter NOT plugged into the PC run CommTest and take note of the ports that are shown in green.

 2. stop CommTest, plug in the USB cable/adapter and run CommTest again.
 The extra port shown in green is the port that has been assigned to the cable.
 Use this port number in the program.
 If no extra port is shown then you probably need to install drivers for the USB cable/adapter.

 An alternative way to determine the port number is to plug the USB cable/adapter into the PC and then use the Windows Device Manager.
 Look at the section Ports (COM and LPT) to see if your device is listed.
 If it is not listed look for any other entry in the list of devices with a yellow question mark (?) next to it showing as an unknown device.
 Remove the cable and see if the unknown device disappears.
 If it does then you need to install drivers for it to be recognised by the operating system.